tomerraviv95/higher-mid-bands-localization/README.md

 * alg - the parameters estimation algorithm.
 Either 'Beamformer' or 'MUSIC'.
 * aoa_res - resolution in degrees for the azimuth dictionary, e.g. 1.5.
 * T_res - resolution in mu seconds in the time dictionary.e.g.
 0.002.
-* band_type - whether estimation is done from a single sub-band or multiple ones.

 #### general
 * seed - set random seed for the current run, e.g. 1.
 For the sake of reproducibility.